henryxiang/reactive-programming/README.md

 ```
 After a few seconds, you should be able to see your browser starting up and showing "It works!".

 Now go to the second terminal, and run `git tag` to see all available examples.
 You can experiment with each example by running `git checkout <example-tag-name>`.
-Your browser should be automatically refreshed after that and everytime you make changes to the files in src/ directory.
+Your browser should be automatically refreshed after that and everytime you save changes to the files in src/ directory.